ayoola135790/35lproject/README.md

 # Glucolog

-This is the GitHub repository for **Glucolog**, created for **CS35L** by **Saanvi, Tiffany, Constine, David, Ayoola, Emanuel**.
+This is the GitHub repository for **Glucolog**, created for **CS35L** by team members **Saanvi Nandanwar, Tiffany Orian, Constine, David, Ayoola, Emanuel**.

 ## About the Project
-**Glucolog** is a web application designed to assist patients with **Type 1 Diabetes** in tracking and managing their blood sugar levels.
+**Glucolog** is a comprehensive web application designed to assist individuals with **Type 1 Diabetes** in tracking and managing their blood sugar levels.
 The app integrates with **DEXCOM** to collect blood sugar data and presents it in an interactive, user-friendly dashboard.
 Users can log and visualize their blood sugar levels, track historical data trends, and maintain a journal to record their responses and add notes.
 Additionally, users can choose to have their data analyzed using **ChatGPT** to gain insights and recommendations for managing their blood sugar levels.

 ### Key Features
-- **Blood Sugar Tracking:** Patients can log and visualize their blood sugar levels through dynamic charts.
+- **Blood Sugar Tracking:** Users can log and visualize their blood sugar levels through dynamic charts.
 - **Historical Data View:** Track blood sugar trends over **days, weeks, months, and years**.
-- **Manual AI Analysis:** Patients can copy their historical blood sugar data and input it into **ChatGPT** for personal insights.
+- **Manual AI Analysis:** Users can copy their historical blood sugar data and input it into **ChatGPT** for personalized insights.
-- **Secure Authentication:**Patients must sign in via **email and password** and authenticate their **DEXCOM account** for data access.
+- **Secure Authentication:** Users must sign in via **email and password** and authenticate their **DEXCOM account** for data access.
-- **Journal/Log:** Patientss can maintain a journal to track their responses and add any notes.
+- **Journal/Log:** Users can maintain a journal to track their responses and add any notes.

 ---

 ## Built With
 ### Frontend
 - **React.js:** A JavaScript library for building user interfaces.
-- **Vite:** A build tool we used that aims to provide a faster and leaner development experience for modern web projects.
+- **Vite:** A build tool that aims to provide a faster and leaner development experience for modern web projects.
-- **HTML5 & CSS:** For structuring and styling the web pages.
+- **HTML5 & CSS3:** For structuring and styling the web pages.
 - **Chart.js:** A JavaScript library for creating charts.

 ### Backend